yellowstonegames/SquidLib/README.md

 ###Math Toolkit
 -	Custom extension of Random allows drop-in replacement with added features
 -	Able to find Bresenham Line for 2D and 3D coordinates.
+--      Also can use Wu or Elias Lines (antialiased Bresenham Lines)
+-   Perlin noise implementation

 GitHub repository: https://github.com/SquidPony/SquidLib